ZachWerle/TOMATO/README.md

 INSTRUCTIONS:
 Please see definitions.py for the input of your file and the creation of an adjacency graph for your network.
-Then while in the directory of the TOMATO project, type python main.py -h into the console.
+Then while in the directory of the TOMATO project, type python main.py -h into your command prompt/terminal.

 Python Version: 3.11.1